 Virus removal methods vary greatly depending on what you’re using — removing a virus from a Mac is a very different affair from getting rid of a virus on Android or removing malware from iOS.
 Regardless of what you use, your best defense against viruses is always a reliable antivirus solution from a reputable provider.

-Check out a recent comparative antivirus evaluation, and you’ll see that Windows Defender performs well enough, but it’s not a top-ranked option.
-While it’ll keep you safe from most run-of-the-mill viruses, Windows Defender is not good enough to fight the full range of threats on the internet.
+Check out a recent comparative antivirus evaluation, and you’ll see that Windows Defender performs well enough, but not quite as well as some of the other options.
+While it’ll keep you safe from most malware, Windows Defender is not enough to fight against data thieves, Wi-Fi snoops, and other threats.

-For this reason, we highly recommend that you protect your devices with specialized cybersecurity software.
+For this reason, we highly recommend that you protect your devices with specialized and comprehensive cybersecurity software.

 One of the greatest benefits you’ll enjoy with cybersecurity software is its ability to detect and remove viruses and other malware from your device in real time.
-Avast Free Antivirus runs quietly behind the scenes, scanning for any traces of malware and removing them before they have a chance to infect your machine.
+Avast One runs quietly behind the scenes, scanning for any traces of viruses or other malware and removing them before they have a chance to infect your machine.
 And our software is continuously updated to fight against new threats as they’re discovered, keeping you safe in an ever-changing online environment.

-When you choose Avast Free Antivirus, you’re joining hundreds of millions of people around the world in protecting your PC with the world’s most trusted cybersecurity tool.
+When you choose Avast One, you’re joining hundreds of millions of people around the world who trust Avast to protect their PC.